namratachaudhary/namc.in/content/posts/Currying.md

 map (\x -> 2 * x) [1, 2, 3, 4, 5] -- => [2, 4, 6, 8, 10]
 ```

-In usual imperative programming, functions can accept values, like integers and strings (first order functions) and and return a value of some other type.
+In usual imperative programming, functions can accept values, like integers and strings (first order functions), and return a value of some other type.

 Consider a function, `f` such that -